Tulugaak/YouTubeLegacy/README.md

 # YouTubeLegacy

 YouTubeLegacy attempts to make old YouTube versions work again.
-It works best with YouTube version 17.10.2+.
+It works from YouTube version 16.32.6+.

 ## List of mitigations